House of Knežević

-The House of Knežević (/hr/) was a Croatian noble family, descending from the medieval village of Broćno (Brotnjo) at Čitluk, Herzegovina.
-First mentioned there in the 15th century, family moved in the second half of the century towards northwest, where the members of the family gained new estates from the king Matthias Korvin in Gračac and Grab in the Lika Region.
+The House of Knežević (/hr/; Knesevich, also von Szent-Helena) was a Croatian noble family.
+First mentioned in Herzegovina in the 15th century, family moved in the second half of the century towards northwest, where the members of the family gained new estates from the king Matthias Corvinus in Lika.
 During the following centuries, they were appointed to various military and other services in the Habsburg monarchy army.
-At the beginning of the 19th century, some of the distinguished family members, being notable high-ranking army officers, moved to Međimurje, the northernmost part of Croatia, where they acquired new possessions.
+At the beginning of the 19th century, some of the distinguished family members, being notable high-ranking army officers, moved to Međimurje where they acquired new possessions.
 The last of them, Ivo Knežević, died in 1924 without leaving a successor.

 Family history

+The family was descended from the medieval village of Broćno (Brotnjo) at Čitluk.

 Like many of old Croatian noble families from the southeastern part of the medieval Croatian Kingdom and other nearby states or territories (Kingdom of Bosnia, Zachlumia, Travunia), the Kneževićs were forced, following the increasing Ottoman threat and territorial expansion, to withdraw and abandon their homes and to move northwestwards.

 After the medieval Kingdom of Bosnia was occupied by the Ottoman Empire in 1463, Croato-Hungarian king Matthias Corvinus confirmed the nobility status of Ivan/John Knežević, a son of Filip/Phillip Knežević, a nobleman who had fallen during the Siege of Jajce, and gave him estates in Lika (Gračac and Grab), per charter dated 2 July 1466.

 Ivan Knežević's great-grandson Franjo/Francis Knežević received acknowledgement of his possessions from the king Ferdinand II of Habsburg on 15 May 1628.
 Franjo was commander of defence of the Krbava area (eastern Lika), but lost almost all of his possessions following the Ottoman occupation.
 Only when the Ottomans were expelled from Lika by the end of the 17th century and the beginning of the 18th century, Knežević family regained its old estates.
 At that time the head of the family was Juraj/George Knežević, major of the Croatian Military Frontier Lika Infantry Regiment of the Habsburg imperial army, who married Katarina née Stibor, a noble woman from Senj.
 Their son Martin (1708–1781) made further progress, being promoted to major-general on 11 February 1759.
 He took part in many battles and wars during his career, e. g.
 War of the Austrian Succession (1740–1748) and Seven Years' War (1756–1763).

 In 1762 Martin Knežević was awarded the Knight's Cross of the Military Order of Maria Theresa for his extraordinary military merits.
 On 7 April 1763 he was given the hereditary title of baron.
 His wife Uršula/Ursula née Vukasović (1717–1776) bore him a lot of children, among which were six sons: